 Using Wetlands or Coastal Resources for Feed and Biofuels.

-Coastal areas around the world of which a good example where ethnobotanic practices already exist are in the Indian sub-continent that are land-based which hopefully will spearhead future research activities elsewhere in places like Australia, the Philippine Islands, Canada's Vancouver Island and West Coast and the rest of Oceania, in the Pacific Rim.
+Coastal areas around the world of which a good example where ethnobotanic practices already exist are in the Indian sub-continent that are land-based which hopefully will spearhead future research activities elsewhere in places like Australia, the Philippine Islands, Canada's Vancouver Island and West Coast and the rest of Oceana, in the Pacific Rim.

 A Semi-intensive and Sustainable Technology for Semi- and Industrialized Settings.